Grain drying: Overview

-Hundreds of millions of tons of wheat, barley, maize, soybeans, rice, sorghum, sunflower seeds, rapeseed/canola, oats, and other grains are dried in grain dryers annually.
+Annually, hundreds of millions of tons of wheat, barley, maize, soybeans, rice, sorghum, sunflower seeds, rapeseed/canola, oats, and other grains are dried in grain dryers.

 Grain drying typically reduces the moisture content of freshly harvested crops from around 17–30% (wet basis) to between 8% and 15%, depending on the type of grain.
 The final moisture level must be low enough to ensure safe storage.
 Grains with higher oil content require even lower moisture levels for storage, as well as lower initial moisture content before drying.
 Cereal grains are often dried to around 14%, while typical target values for oilseeds are 12.5% for soybeans, 8% for sunflower seeds, and 9% for peanuts.

 Drying is essential for safe storage, as it inhibits the growth of microorganisms.
 However, maintaining low storage temperatures is also strongly recommended to prevent spoilage reactions and to suppress the activity of insects and mites.
 An effective maximum storage temperature is approximately 18 °C.

-The largest dryers are typically used off-farm, in grain elevators, and are of the continuous-flow type.
+The largest dryers are normally used off-farm, in grain elevators, and are of the continuous-flow type.
 Mixed-flow dryers are commonly used in Europe, while cross-flow dryers are more prevalent in the United States.
 In Argentina, both types are widely used.
 Continuous-flow dryers can process up to 100 metric tons of grain per hour.
 The depth of the grain bed that drying air must pass through ranges from approximately 0.15 m in mixed-flow dryers to around 0.30 m in cross-flow dryers.

 Batch dryers are primarily used on-farm, particularly in the United States and Europe.
 These typically consist of a bin with heated air that flows horizontally: from an internal perforated metal cylinder, through an annular grain bed about 0.5 m thick, and then across an outer perforated wall before being vented to the atmosphere.
 Drying times usually range from 1 to 4 hours, depending on factors such as moisture removal needs, grain type, drying air temperature, and bed depth.

 In the United States, on-farm continuous counter-flow dryers may also be used.
 These systems adapt storage bins to allow grain to be slowly dried as it is fed from the top and removed from the bottom using a sweeping auger.

 Grain drying continues to be an active area of research.
 Dryer performance can be simulated using computer programs based on mathematical models that incorporate physics, thermodynamics, heat and mass transfer, and physical chemistry.
 More recently, modeling has focused on optimizing trade-offs between drying rate, energy consumption, and product quality.
 For example, in wheat, both bread-making quality and germination rates are considered critical quality parameters and can be negatively affected by improper drying conditions.